ubq323/big-fungeus/README.md

 - working debugger with nice interface
 - support other dimensional funges than 2 (befunge)
     - mvrs fingerprint will require multiple amounts dimensions in different universes at the same time
+- support running in a web browser via webassembly